rosenbjerg/JsTemplates/README.md

 Simple templating engine in pure JavaScript

-Loading the library creates a global variable named JsT, unless used with module loaders like RequireJs.
+Loading the library creates a global variable named JsT.

 ### Syntax
 Variables are wrapped in double curly braces: `{{variable}}`